 Students must work quietly in the Library at all times.
 Students must observe silence in the corridors on the way to and from School Assemblies.
-There is a room near ICT1 for quiet reflection or prayer.
+There is a room near IT1 for quiet reflection or prayer.
 Access is via the General Office.

-Jewellery: Only one small stud per ear is permitted.
+Jewellery: Only one small stud per ear are permitted.
 No other jewellery, except a watch, should be worn with school uniform.

-Mobile Phones: Mobile phones brought to school must be switched off and always kept out of sight during the school day.
+Mobile Phones: Mobile phones brought to school must be switched off and kept out of sight at all times during the school day.
 Sixth Form students may use their phones in breaks and study periods in suitable locations but not whilst walking around the school site.
 The school cannot take responsibility for the security of such items; individuals must ensure their safekeeping.

-Dangerous substances: these include cigarettes, solvents, alcohol, liquid correction fluid may not be brought into school.
+Dangerous substances: e.g. cigarettes, vapes, solvents, alcohol, liquid correction fluid may not be brought into school.